 Find out what steps to take if you're dealing with debt.

 Student bank accounts

-Focus on factors such as the size of the fee-free overdraft facility, as this will be a great help when money is tight.
+Focus on factors such as the size of the fee-free overdraft facility, as this will be a greater help when money's tight.